prakash-r/m-cmodel/README.md

 Since all the componenent are tightly coupled we need to create in a ordered sequence

-1. Create Model
+1. Create Model from source meta JSON
-2. Create Controller using Model create in previous step
+2. Create DOM using the above Model
-1. Create DOM using the above Model
+3. Create View with the DOM object
-4. Create View with the DOM object
+4. Create Controller using Model and View create in previous steps

 Here is the example usage code to create form controller